nvladimus/npy2bdv/README.md

  data type `uint16`.

  ## Pipeline
- When a writer object is created, it opens a new h5 file and writes basic info about setups (total number, subdivisions and resolutions).
+ When a writer object is created, it creates a new h5 file for writing and requires info about setups and saving file: number of setup attributes (e.g. channels, angles), compression and subsampling method (if any).
- File name must be new to avoid accidental data loss.
+ File name must be new to avoid accidental data loss due to file re-writing.

- The 3d image stacks (numpy arrays) are appended to h5 file as new views by `.append_view()`.
+ The image stacks (3d numpy arrays) are appended to h5 file as new views by `.append_view()`.
- Time point `itime` and setup ID `isetup` need to be specified for each view.
+ Time point `time` and attributes (e.g `channel`, `angle`) must be specified for each view.

  The XML file is created by calling `.write_xml_file()`.
- Total number of time points, illuminations, channels, tiles and angles must be specified and match the total number of setups in h5 file.
+ Total number of time points in the experiment `ntimes` must be specified here (so, it may be unknown in the beginning of acquisition).

  Writing is finalized by calling `.close()`.